 - Speakers project from the back of the screen!
 This should be a consideration when positioning your bike.
 You may want to consider placing your bike facing a corner or wall to get rebound sound.
 If you place your bike facing into the room, volume will project out, away from you, which may be an issue for others in the room.

-- Speakers project good volume which is clear and easy to hear, so that’s not an issue.
-Peloton also includes Closed Captioning (subtitles) in their programs which is a huge benefit.
+- Peloton also includes Closed Captioning (subtitles) in some classes which is a huge benefit.
 Kudos to Peloton for providing this service!